Tinkjimmy/meet/README.md

 ● Add an app shortcut to the home screen.
 ● View a chart showing the number of upcoming events by city.

+Serverless
+This app uses a serverless function deployed on Amazon AWS Lambda to authorize the user to make requests to the Google Calender API to search for upcoming events.

 user stories
 Show/Hide Event Details: